KiviTK/xparser/README.md

 ## Warning!
-This will replace ALL white spces with a single space (except line breaks, line breaks will be line breaks)
+This will replace ALL white spces with a single space (except line breaks, line breaks will be line breaks) You also need to have the exact sequence, so for example this wont work: `$XC 1;` you need to leave whitespaces!
+Ther working version is this: `$XC 1 ;`.